 The last step of the appeals denial process is to file a civil lawsuit with the U.S. District Court in your state.
 Though you may have a fair chance of winning your appeal this way, it’s time-consuming and costly – it could take years to get your case seen by the federal court.

 The federal judge that hears your appeal will review the case for legal errors – judges will tend to send cases back to the SSA for issues such as missing abilities assessments from treating doctors, not considering pain or other symptoms, and so forth.

 Contact the Attorneys at Woodruff & Mathis

 With more than 20 years of experience as a disability attorney, Samuel Mathis has represented over 1,500 clients through every stage of a Social Security claim.
-If you have questions about your Social Security appeal status, please request an appointment with us today.
+If you have questions about your Social Security appeal status or Maine disability requirements, please request an appointment with us today.